-The St. Louis traumatic brain injury lawyers at Sumner Law Group, LLC, have more than 50 years of combined experience helping accident victims get fair compensation for their injuries.
+The St. Louis tbi lawyers at Sumner Law Group, LLC, have more than 50 years of combined experience helping accident victims get fair compensation for their injuries.
 With help from our dedicated and experienced personal injury attorneys, our clients have recovered millions of dollars in compensation to move forward with their lives after serious accidents.

 Get your free initial consultation today by calling our St. Louis office or visiting our contact page.
 And when you choose our firm to handle your case, you won’t owe us any fees unless we recover compensation on your behalf.

 What Is a Traumatic Brain Injury?

 Broadly speaking, a traumatic brain injury is when an external force or object damages the brain and affects its ability to function properly.
 Traumatic brain injuries can be caused by an object breaking through the skull to penetrate brain tissue, or they can occur when the brain sustains a hard blow or jolt.

 Traumatic brain injuries often cause severe neurological harm to accident victims, and they’re sadly common.
 The CDC reports that there were 224,000 hospitalizations related to traumatic brain injuries in one recent year alone.
 Additional CDC research suggests that there were 61,000 TBI-related deaths nationwide in one year.

 According to the Mayo Clinic, here are some of the most common signs and symptoms of a traumatic brain injury:

 - Feeling dizzy/vertigo

 - Blurry vision

 - Ringing in your ears